NexMirror/Kallithea/docs/setup.rst

 --------------------

-Kallithea can use the distributed task queue system Celery_ to run tasks like cloning repositories or sending mails.
+Kallithea can use the distributed task queue system Celery_ to run tasks like cloning repositories or sending emails.

 Kallithea will in most setups work perfectly fine out of the box (without Celery), executing all tasks in the web server process.
 Some tasks can however